top of page

 Selected Conference Presentations

-• “Aftermaths of the Civil War in Transatlantic Visual Culture.”
-Panel organizer and speaker, North American Victorian Studies Association annual conference.
+• “Onlookers Near and Far: Civil War Ruins and the Anglo-American Imagination.”
+North American Victorian Studies Association 23rd annual conference: Aftermaths.
 Washington, DC, November 13–16, 2025.

 • “‘A Spectacle of Industry in the Midst of Ruin’: Re-visioning the US Civil War in the Illustrated British Press.”
-Research Society for Victorian Periodicals annual conference.
+Research Society for Victorian Periodicals 58th annual conference: Voices and Visions.
 Chicago, IL, July 10–12, 2025.

 • “Paranormal Events and the New Religion of Activism in the Mid-century Press.”
-North American Victorian Studies Association annual conference.
+North American Victorian Studies Association 22nd annual conference: EVENT.
 West Lafayette, IN, September 20–21, 2024.

 • “Narrating Abolition: The Place of Fake News in Scissors-and-Paste Reform.”
-Research Society for Victorian Periodicals annual conference.
+Research Society for Victorian Periodicals 57th annual conference: Place in the Victorian Press.
 Stirling, Scotland, UK, June 13–15, 2024.

 • “Telling the Truth in Fragments: The Transatlantic Editing of Nationalist Abolition Movements.”
-North American Victorian Studies Association annual conference.
+North American Victorian Studies Association 21st annual conference: Revision, Return, Reform.
 Bloomington, IN, November 9–11, 2023.

 • “Lost and Found: Victorian Travelers and the Sensationalizing Domesticity of Jane Austen.”
-English Graduate Department 18th Annual Interdisciplinary Conference.
+English Graduate Department 18th Annual Interdisciplinary Conference: How to Do Things with Words.
 Bloomington, IN, April 16–17, 2021.

 Teaching Experience